olk90/pyToolbox/README.md

-# pySTT
+# - pyToolbox

+Within this repository a collection of simple tools for various purposes is provided.
+Each section contains a summary of features and installation guides for the tool at hand.

+## Speech-to-Text

 ![view.png](img/view.png)

-This tool provides a simple PySide6 UI to process WAV files with Google's speech recognition.
+This tool provides a simple UI to process WAV files with Google's speech recognition.
 The input file has to be selected from the file system by either inserting the path to the text field _Input File_ or by selecting it manually by clicking the button on the right.